Khloe Kardashian Sizzles In Knee-High Boots & Little Else: ‘Shoes’

 She accessorized with large hoop earrings, which dangled past her jawline, and she had bracelets on one wrist.
 The Keeping Up with the Kardashians star wore her long, brunette locks in a slicked-back style with a center part, and the lengths were braided.
 The long, thick braid fell over one of Khloe’s shapely shoulders.
 She looked down with her eyes closed and her full lips slightly parted.
 The glamorous shot highlighted the model’s toned arms and legs along with the curve of her backside.

-Khloe tagged her brand Good American in her caption and revealed that shoes are coming soon.
+Khloe tagged her brand Good American in the caption and revealed that shoes are coming soon.
 Her fans appeared to adore the new photo and the footwear news, with more than 319,000 hitting the “like” button.
-Nearly 1,700 of them also took a moment to leave an uplifting comment for the mother of one, with several choosing the flame emoji to express their thoughts.
+Nearly 1,700 of them also took a moment to leave an uplifting comment for the mother-of-one, with several choosing the flame emoji to express their thoughts.

 “I’m obsessed with this photo of you.
 You are a supermodel, Khloe,” wrote one devotee who added several rows of flames.